About This Chapter

 The 13th Amendment to the United States Constitution changed the lives of everyone in America, especially African Americans.
-In this lesson, you'll learn about what the 13th Amendment means and why it is important.
+In this lesson, you'll learn what the 13th Amendment stands for and why it is important.

 4. 5th Amendment: Lesson for Kids

-The 5th Amendment is in an important part of the Constitution known as the Bill of Rights.
-This lesson will teach you about the 5th amendment, what it really means and why it was written.
+The Fifth Amendment is in an important part of the Constitution known as the Bill of Rights.
+This lesson provides an overview of the Fifth Amendment simplified and explains what the amendment means and why it was written.

 5. 15th Amendment Summary: Lesson for Kids

 In this lesson, you will learn about the 15th Amendment, which gave voting rights to black men.
 But, as you will learn, this was easier said then done.
 Find out about this amendment and the roadblocks African-American men met when they tried to vote.

 6. 10th Amendment: Lesson for Kids